moppletop/YeeLight-API/README.md

         });
 ```

 YeeApi contains _almost_ all methods supported under the third party protocol.

-## TODO Complete this
+Scenes are not supported.